HISTORY

 Very special care was taken in the selection and creation of the technological solutions: every room is fitted with controlled automation systems, with every door opened by a card, as well as control of lighting, electricity, TVs (all exclusively LED), and air conditioning.

 Palazzo Bettina has been restored with passion, combines ancient with modern, and offers an optimal solution both for those looking for a luxury historical dwelling with a certain flair and for those searching for an elegant, modern, and progressive solution.
+Its central position is strategic for passing visitors as well as for business customers and tourists who want to breathe deeply into the Maltese climate and culture.